Berm – Containment, 55 GL (1 to 4 drums)

 Initial Inspection/Disposal Criteria

-- Inspect for torn or missing tie down grommets, holes, rips or tears that are large or too numerous.
-Repair if holes or tears 1 inch or less or a combination of 3 holes with a combined length of 1.5 inches
+- Inspect for torn or missing tie down grommets, holes, rips, or tears that are large or too numerous.
+Repair if holes or tears are 1 inch or less, or a combination of 3 holes with a combined length of 1.5 inches.

 - Return to stock if item shows no signs of use and passes initial inspection.